Labiaplasty Perth

 What is considered normal size?

-A “normal” penis size is often a subject of much discussion, but according to various studies, the average length of an adult male’s penis is approximately 9.16 cm (3.5 inches) when flaccid and not stretched, and about 13.12 cm (5.5 inches) when erect.
+The concept of a “normal” penis size is often debated.
+However, according to various studies, the average length of an adult male’s penis is approximately 9.16 cm (3.5 inches) when flaccid and not stretched, and about 13.12 cm (5.5 inches) when erect.

 The average circumference is around 9.31 cm when flaccid and 11.66 cm when erect.
-These measurements come from a study published in the British Journal of Urology International, which is widely regarded as a reliable source in the medical community.
+These measurements come from a study published in the British Journal of Urology International, a source widely regarded as reliable within the medical community.

 How is phalloplasty performed?

-To increase penis length, we target the part of the penis hidden inside the body, which makes up about one-third of its total length.
+To increase penis length, we focus on the portion of the penis hidden inside the body, which makes up approximately one-third of its total length.

-This hidden part is connected to the pubic bone by a ligament called the suspensory ligament.
-By dividing this ligament, we allow the hidden part of the penis to extend forward from the pubic area, resulting in a visible increase in length, typically by about one to three centimetres.
+This hidden portion is connected to the pubic bone by a ligament called the suspensory ligament.
+By releasing this ligament, we allow the hidden portion of the penis to extend forward from the pubic area, resulting in a visible increase in length, typically by one to three centimetres.

-As for increasing penis girth, there are both surgical and non-surgical options:
+For increasing penis girth, both surgical and non-surgical options are available:

-• Surgical option: We can widen the penis by using dermal fat grafts taken from the abdomen or thigh/buttocks.
-These grafts are then inserted beneath the skin of the penis shaft.
-More often we use injected ‘fat grafts’ taken from fat in the tummy and flanks and injected around the circumference of the penis (under the skin).
+• Surgical option: The penis can be widened using dermal fat grafts taken from the abdomen or thigh/buttocks.
+These grafts are inserted beneath the skin of the penis shaft.
+More commonly, fat grafts from the tummy and flanks are injected around the circumference of the penis (under the skin).

-• Non-surgical option: Another option is non-surgical methods such as fillers.
+• Non-surgical option: Non-surgical methods, such as fillers, are another option.
 Similar to lip fillers, penis fillers are injected into the soft tissue under the skin of the shaft.
-Depending on the amount injected, we can increase the circumference by one or two centimetres, and the effect usually lasts for about a year and a half.
+Depending on the amount injected, the circumference can be increased by one to two centimetres, and the effect typically lasts for about a year and a half.

 Recovery from phalloplasty

-Depending on the type of phalloplasty and your overall health, you may need to stay in the hospital for a night.
+Depending on the type of phalloplasty and your overall health, an overnight stay in the hospital may be required.

-It’s normal to have swelling and bruising around the surgery area after phalloplasty.
-The swelling usually gets worse in the first few days and then starts to go down over the next few weeks and months.
+Swelling and bruising around the surgery site are common after phalloplasty.
+The swelling typically worsens in the first few days and gradually subsides over the following weeks and months.

-“We’ll give you clear instructions on how to take care of your wounds, what activities to avoid, and when to come back for check-ups after surgery.
-It’s important to follow these instructions carefully to help your body heal and lower the chances of any problems.”
+We will provide you with clear instructions on how to care for your wounds, which activities to avoid, and when to schedule follow-up appointments after surgery.
+Following these instructions carefully is essential for promoting healing and reducing the risk of complications.

 Dr Jeremy Rawlins, Plastic Surgeon in Perth